Poor Boy (Split Enz song)

-"Poor Boy" was a song written by Tim Finn and recorded by Split Enz for their 1980 True Colours album.
+"Poor Boy" is a song written by Tim Finn and recorded by Split Enz for their 1980 True Colours album.
 It was released as a single in the UK only.

 The song

 The lyrics concerned a young man who had fallen in love with a girl on another planet, who he had only discovered existed when tuning his radio, and his regret that they will never meet face to face.
 The song made use of an ethereal keyboard solo by Eddie Rayner.

+Reception

+Bernard Zuel said "Poor Boy" was "ostensibly a straight pop song but one that can't hide its oddness."

 In popular culture

 In 2009 a Melbourne Theatre Company production of the same name redeveloped the song's themes, with the other-worldly character presented as the ghost of a car accident.

 Track listing

 Released in the United Kingdom only.